micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/benchmarking/index.md

  * Provide a list of supported platforms.
  * Provide a list of functions that are handled.
- * Provide snippets codes that will be added for benchmarking.
+ * Provide snippet codes that will be added for benchmarking.
  * Provide a list of patches and/or patch code
  * Optional provide an end script to run and execute the benchmarks

 ## Shadow Builder

-This section will introduce some concept related to the shadow builder (SB).
+This section will introduce some concepts related to the shadow builder (SB).

 The Shadow builder is a tool that will transparently instrument the code to benchmark.
 The tools will be able to output an “instrumented code” that will be